Introduction

 sudo systemctl restart nginx

-The reload command keeps the Nginx server running as it reloads updated configuration files.
-If Nginx notices a syntax error in any of the configuration files, the reload is aborted and the server keeps running based on old config files.
+command keeps the Nginx server running as it reloads updated configuration files.
+If Nginx notices a syntax error in the configuration files, the reload is aborted, and the server keeps running based on old configuration files.
 Reloading is safer than restarting Nginx.

-The restart command will shut down the server including all related services and power it on again.
+command shuts down the server, including all related services, and powers it on again.
 Restart Nginx only when making significant configuration updates, such as changing ports or interfaces.
 This command will force shut down all worker processes.

 Configure Nginx to Launch on Boot